david-zwicker/video-analysis/projects/mouse_burrows/documentation/statistics.md

 the entire video.
 For each period, the following statistics can be calculated:

+* `burrow_area_excavated`: The underground area that has been excavated during the given time period.
+This value is the difference of the areas of burrows between the start and the end of the time period.
 * `ground_removed`: The area of the region which was below the ground line in the first frame and is now above ground in the last frame.
 * `ground_accrued`: The area of the region which was above the ground line in the